 With a timber vanity, always make sure you keep waterproofing needs in mind—you can hire an expert in bathroom waterproofing if you need help.

-To me, this modern look is basically a formula: black framed round mirror + statement light + unusual twin sinks + floating timber vanity + textured tile.
-But even bathrooms boasting this style can appear unique and original through the clever use of colour.
-Here a gorgeous grass green tile is contrasted with baby pink sinks and plenty of grey.
+The modern bathroom sometimes looks formulaic: black framed round mirror, statement light, twin concrete sinks, floating timber vanity, textured tile.
+But even bathrooms boasting this style can appear completely unique and original through the clever use of colour.
+For example, a gorgeous grass green tile contrasted with baby pink sinks and plenty of grey.

 Rather than paint the walls a solid block colour, choose an unusual wall painting technique to add dynamic texture and depth to a plain coloured wall.
 Consider techniques like sponging or Strié, the French name for the streaking technique that creates a linen-look effect.
-Or, consider a colour wash, as has been done here.
+Or, consider a colour wash.

 An ever-popular modern bathroom look, classic rectangular subway tile isn’t going anywhere in a hurry.
-I love this serene shade of green, especially with the black accents in the shower and tapware.
-And the addition of a trailing pot plant, a cute vintage print opposite the mirror and some accessories in a lovely tactile natural material like rattan, stop this plain modern bathroom from being boring.
+And mint is the perfect serene shade of green, especially with the black accents in the shower and tapware.

-With a tile like this, it’s ALL about the colour.
-OK, and the texture.
-The hexagons satisfy our need for a pattern, while the tonal variations of the shimmering tile create depth and texture.
+With a statement tile, it’s all about the colour and texture.
+Hexagons satisfy our need for a pattern, while the tonal variations of shimmering tile create depth and texture.

 Warm, natural beige

 The versatility of neutrals like beige means they will really always be popular.
-The colour forecasters are framing the use of warm beige as a nod to the origin of life, returning to our roots, countering the busyness of daily life and finding simplicity and calm.
 Warm beige is also an important part of the Australian coastal decor style, amongst many beautiful Australian nature colours.

 Choose warm neutrals (like beige, tan, chamois or pale oak) and add natural stone like marble, allowing the neutrals to pick up the marble vein.
 Mix in pale timbers, greenery in natural planters, and organic fibres in your accessories.
 And keep it all simple and uncluttered for the ultimate in serenity.

 Light grey is a lovely crisp neutral that goes well with natural tones.
 It also pairs really well with marble and other bathroom stones.
-Here, very pale grey flagstone pavers mix with clean white subway tiles, a pale grey clawfoot tub, and a few bursts of natural colour in the accessories on the ledge.
+Consider pale grey flagstone pavers mixed with clean white subway tiles, a pale grey clawfoot tub, and a few bursts of natural colour in the accessories.

-Does your bathtub command centre stage, like this one?
+Does your bathtub command centre stage?
 Make sure it’s looking tiptop by having a tradie come and look at a bath resurface.

 Experts recommend starting with your stone and letting that inform your colour palette.
 Another tip is to source your natural stone from a local area.
-This bathroom features plenty of gorgeous natural stone, modernised by the pink hexagon floor tiles.
-I love the owner’s French gold taps and unusual sink as well.
+Modernise a bathroom featuring gorgeous natural stone with tiny hexagon floor tiles.

 If you are thinking of changing the paint in your bathroom, you can always DIY, but for a truly professional job, you can’t go past hiring a specialist local bathroom painter.